The Public Eye (film): Release

 The film premiered at the Toronto Festival of Festivals in September 1992.
 The film also was shown at the Venice Film Festival and the Valladolid International Film Festival in Spain.

-It opened on October 14, 1992 in New York City and Los Angeles and expanded to 635 theatres two days later.
+It opened on October 14, 1992, in New York City and Los Angeles and expanded to 635 theatres two days later.

 The film's box office performance was a disappointment.
 The film grossed $1,139,825 for the weekend and the total receipts after 12 days were $3,067,917.

 Home media

-The film was released in video format on April 14, 1993 and in LaserDisc on April 21, 1993.
+The film was released in video format on April 14, 1993, and in LaserDisc on April 21, 1993.

 In September 2007 an Unbox Digital Video Download was made available.
 The movie is also available at Amazon.com as digital Video on Demand.

-It was released on DVD on January 31, 2011 in the Universal Vault Series.
+It was released on DVD on January 31, 2011, in the Universal Vault Series.
 It was released on Blu-ray from Kino Lorber on July 28, 2020.

 Reception

 Critical response

 Chicago Sun-Times film critic, Roger Ebert, was especially complimentary of the film and of actor Joe Pesci, and wrote, "One of the best things about the movie is the way it shows us how seriously Bernzy takes his work.
 He doesn't talk about it.
 He does it, with that cigar stuck in his mug, leading the way with the big, ungainly Speed Graphic with the glass flashbulbs.
 In the movie's big scene of a mob assassination, he stares death in the face to get a great picture."
 Ebert said the film made him "think" a little bit of Casablanca (1942).

 Time Out magazine liked the acting and the script, and wrote, "The main virtue of screenwriter Franklin's debut as director is Pesci's portrayal of Weegee, the famous low-life tabloid photographer of urban disaster, lightly concealed as Bernstein, 'The Great Bernzini'... good dialogue, nice period recreation, great performances."

 Desson Howe, film critic for The Washington Post wrote, "Public wants to be taken for an atmospheric film noir, full of intrigue, romance and street toughness.
 But it's all flash and no picture.
 Despite the usual quippy, perky performance from Pesci, as well as cinematographer Peter Suschitzky's moodily delineated images, the movie is superficial and unengaging.
 It's as if Life magazine decided to make an oldtime gangster movie."

+Rotten Tomatoes gives the film a rating of 61% from 18 reviews.